• Skip to primary navigation

 Since I plan to use canned beans for this salad, instead of cooking kombu into my beans, I ground up kombu to put in my vegan bean salad.

-Dr. Joel Fuhrman, in a 2015 article, "Beans Lead to a Longer Life," says, "Beans contain both insoluble fiber and soluble fiber and are very high in resistant starch.
+Dr. Joel Furhman, in a 2015 article, "Beans Lead to a Longer Life," says, "Beans contain both insoluble fiber and soluble fiber and are very high in resistant starch.
 Although resistant starch is technically a starch, it acts more like fiber and 'resists' digestion.
 Since it passes through the small intestine undigested, it means that a significant amount of the carbohydrate calories are not absorbed."

 And as any vegan knows, eating beans is a great way to get that protein everyone thinks we can't get from vegetables alone, which of course is untrue.